ivoafonsobispo/ivoafonsobispo/README.md

 I'm Ivo, a Master's student in Computer Engineering and Mobile Computing at Polytechnic of Leiria.

 I'm a highly motivated and detail-oriented individual with a strong passion for software architecture and creating great developer experiences.
-I'm currently looking for an internship to apply my skills and knowledge in a real-world setting.
+Currently, I'm seeking an internship to apply my skills and knowledge in a real-world setting.

 #### About me
 With a background as a researcher at CIIC – the Computer Science and Communication Research Centre at Polytechnic of Leiria, I've developed strong skills in AI/ML, Cybersecurity, Dataset Building, and Explainable AI.

 #### My interests
-I'm passionate about software architecture, great tooling and clean code.
-I'm proficient in Java, Go and SQL.
+I'm passionate about software architecture, effective tooling and clean code.
+Proficient in Java, Go, and SQL, I continuously strive to improve my technical expertise.
 When I'm not coding, you can find me reading or bouldering.

 #### Get in touch